mehulagg/gitlab/doc/ci/yaml/README.md

       - binaries/
 ```

-Because the cache is shared between jobs, if you're using different
+The cache is shared between jobs, so if you're using different
-paths for different jobs, you should also set a different **cache:key**.
+paths for different jobs, you should also set a different `cache:key`.
 Otherwise cache content can be overwritten.

 #### `cache:key`